kayyagari/safhire/README.md

 # safhire
-SQL on FHIR in Rust
+Safhire(pronounced as Sapphire) is an implementation of SQL on FHIR in Rust lang.

+Safhire is currently in private beta.
+If you are interested to know more, please send an email to [hello@sereen.io](mailto:hello@sereen.io).